It is a band of tough fibrous tissues that attach part of the liver to the abdominal wall and the diaphragm.

-The peritoneum is the smooth transparent serous membrane that lines the orifice of the abdomen and folds inward over the abdomen and viscera, behind the right rectus abdominis muscle and the diaphragm, and the other is directed backwards and is in contact with the part left liver.
+The peritoneum is the smooth, transparent serous membrane that lines the orifice of the abdomen and folds inward over the abdomen and viscera, behind the right rectus abdominal muscle and the diaphragm.
+The other is directed backward and is in contact with the left liver.

-It is attached by its left border to the lower surface of the diaphragm and the posterior surface of the right rectus sheath as low as the umbilicus, by its right border it extends from the notch in the anterior margin of the liver, far behind as the posterior surface .
+It is attached by its left border to the lower surface of the diaphragm and the posterior surface of the suitable rectus sheath as low as the umbilicus; by its right edge, it extends from the notch in the anterior margin of the liver, far behind as the posterior surface.

 Composition of the sickle ligament and blood supplies

-The ligament is made up of two mesothelial layers, which contain the hepatic round ligament, paraumbilical veins, muscle fibers, and a certain amount of adipose tissue.
-Two layers are closely together.
+The ligament comprises two mesothelial layers, which contain the hepatic round ligament, paraumbilical veins, muscle fibers, and a certain amount of fatty tissue.
+Two layers are close together.

-The main function of this ligament is to hold the liver in position.
-It is one of the anatomical structures that attaches to the rectum and the wall of the diaphragm and prevents the liver from falling out of place.
+The primary function of this ligament is to hold the lever in position.
+It is one of the anatomical structures that attach to the rectum and the diaphragm wall and prevents the liver from falling out of place.

-This digestive gland is responsible for producing bile, which is an alkaline compound used to digest food.
+This digestive gland is responsible for producing bile; an alkaline compound used to digest food.

-Therefore, it can be said that if the falciform ligament does not hold the liver in position, the main functions of the body would fail.
+Therefore, it can be said that if the falciform ligament does not hold the lever in position, the main functions of the body will fail.